 (E) Statewide Collapse (Step 5).
-Any credits remaining after the Rural Collapse, including those in any sub-region in the State, will be combined into one "pool."
-The funds will be used to award the highest scoring Application (not selected in a prior step) in the most underserved sub-region in the State compared to the amount originally made available in each sub-region.
+Any credits remaining after the Rural Collapse, including those in any subregion in the State, will be combined into one "pool."
+The funds will be used to award the highest scoring Application (not selected in a prior step) in the most underserved subregion in the State compared to the amount originally made available in each subregion.
 In Uniform State Service Regions containing a county with a population that exceeds one million, the Board may not allocate more than the maximum percentage of credits available for Elderly Developments, unless there are no other qualified Applications in the subregion.
-The Department will, for each such Urban subregion, calculate the maximum percentage in accordance with Tex Gov't Code, §2306.6711(h) and will publish such percentages on its website.
-This process will continue until the funds remaining are insufficient to award the next highest scoring Application in the next most underserved sub-region.
-In the event that more than one sub-region is underserved by the same percentage, the priorities described in clauses (i) and (ii) of this subparagraph will be used to select the next most underserved sub-region:
+The Department will, for each such Urban subregion, calculate the maximum percentage in accordance with Tex.
+Gov't Code §2306.6711(h) and will publish such percentages on its website.
+This process will continue until the funds remaining are insufficient to award the next highest scoring Application in the next most underserved subregion.
+In the event that more than one subregion is underserved by the same percentage, the priorities described in clauses (i) and (ii) of this subparagraph will be used to select the next most underserved subregion:

-(i) the sub-region with no recommended At-Risk Applications from the same Application Round; and
+(i) the subregion with no recommended At-Risk Applications from the same Application Round; and

-(ii) the sub-region that was the most underserved during the Application Round during the year immediately preceding the current Application Round.
+(ii) the subregion that was the most underserved during the Application Round during the year immediately preceding the current Application Round.

 (F) Contingent Qualified Nonprofit Set-Aside Step (Step 6).
 If an insufficient number of Applications participating in the Nonprofit Set-Aside are selected after implementing the criteria described in subparagraphs (A) - (E) of this paragraph to meet the requirements of the 10 percent Nonprofit Set-Aside, action must be taken to modify the criteria described in subparagraphs (A) - (E) of this paragraph to ensure the set-aside requirements are met.
 Therefore, the criteria described in subparagraphs (C) - (E) of this paragraph will be repeated after selection of the highest scoring Application(s) under the Nonprofit Set-Aside statewide are selected to meet the minimum requirements of the Nonprofit Set-Aside.
-This step may cause some lower scoring Applications in a sub-region to be selected instead of a higher scoring Application not participating in the Nonprofit Set-Aside.
+This step may cause some lower scoring Applications in a subregion to be selected instead of a higher scoring Application not participating in the Nonprofit Set-Aside.